ysmaelrequena/Frame-data-API/README.md

 The following endpoints can be explored if you include a '/' and the name of the endpoint to the end of the URL:

 ```
+yoururl/
 ```
+This is the root page, it'll instruct you to come to the documentation or you can also do ```yoururl/docs``` for documentation provided by
+Swagger AI which will specify the endpoints and what they return.